Peter168/gitskills/readme.txt

-creating a new branch is simple & quick
+creating a new branch is a simple & quick